 For more information

 If you have any questions about this rate option, contact your commercial officer or designated agent.
-You can also reach our Business customer services at 1 800 463‑9900 or by e mail at email@example.com.
+You can also reach our Business customer services by phone at 1 800 463‑9900 or by email at firstname.lastname@example.org.

-These explanations have been simplified.
-For more details about the equipment testing option available to medium‑power customers, consult section 6 of chapter 4 of the Electricity Rates [PDF 4.54 Mb], approved by the Régie de l’énergie.
+This information has been simplified.
+For more details about the equipment testing conditions for medium-power customers, consult Section 5 of Chapter 4 of the Electricity Rates [PDF 4.83 MB], approved by the Régie de l’énergie.

 Power a customer requires to meet energy needs at a given time.
 The higher the customer’s energy consumption at a given time, the higher the power demand.